 Perendale fleeces are quite rare in the United States, and are in demand by handspinners.
-We sell our fleeces at present at the Maryland Sheep and Wool Festival (each May), as well as at the Shenandoah Valley Fiber Festival (each September).
+More information about the characteristics of Perendale fleeces is available here.
+We sell our fleeces at present at the Maryland Sheep and Wool Festival (each May; typically selling out), as well as at the Shenandoah Valley Fiber Festival (each September; again, typically selling out).
 We occasionally also post our fleeces to online groups.
 And of course we always welcome handspinners to come to our farm to select fleeces for themselves!

 Three unwashed locks from Viola’s fleece, randomly selected from the forequarters, middle, and rearquarters of the fleece.
 Note the consistency in crimp and staple length.
 This fleece was “next to the skin” soft.

 The same three locks after very brief washing in cold water with goat’s milk soap.
 Our lambs typically graze our hayfield all winter, needing very little supplemental hay, so although we do not coat our sheep, you will find their fleeces (especially the lamb fleeces) to be relatively free of VM.

 Prices vary according to the age of the sheep, its color (natural colored fleeces being priced slightly higher than white fleeces), and the quality of the fleece.
 Lamb fleeces (typically softest) are valued more highly by handspinners, as are fleeces from natural colored (black) sheep and fleeces with a lot of fine “crimp” (typically associated with a finer micron count).
 Our fleeces range in quality and price from $16-$18/lb for “next-to-the-skin soft” lamb fleeces, to $4/lb for “bargain basement” unskirted fleeces best reserved for stuffing pillows or dog beds.